cas-bioinf/rboAnalyzer/readme.md

     wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/[database name]*
     ```

 2. downloading only relevant sequences
   If you do not wish to download whole blastdb you may use prepared script
  `genomes_from_blast`, which downloads only the needed sequences
   (those in the BLAST output) and build the blastdb from them.
   This command will download all needed genomes and create BLAST database for you.
     ```shell
-    # The `YOUR_EMAIL` is needed so the NCBI would contact you in case of missuse of their resources.
+    # The `YOUR_EMAIL_ADDRESS` is needed so the NCBI would contact you in case of missuse of their resources.

-    genomes_from_blast -e YOUR_EMAIL -in BLAST_OUT_FILE -o BLAST_DATABASE_OUT
+    genomes_from_blast -e YOUR_EMAIL_ADDRESS -in BLAST_OUT_FILE -o BLAST_DATABASE_OUTFILE_NAME
     ```

 #### Custom BLAST database